Wally Meadows and Norah Linton wed in Billabong Adventurers. The wedding is at ‘Billabong’, of course.

-Billabong hosts a wedding in fine style.
 Wally drives Norah away for their honeymoon exploring, camping, fishing and hunting and going into little-known bush areas.
 Norah discovers Li Ning, a Chinese gentleman dying in a cave.
-He had been chased by three thieves trying to steal his bag of diamonds and a black opal that he wants to send to his son in China with his 12 year-old grandson, Li Chang.
+Three thieves chased him there.
+They were trying to steal his bag of diamonds and a black opal that he wants to send to his son in China with his 12 year-old grandson, Li Chang.

 First Published in: 1927